alexisxmartinez/students_health_sql/README.md

 - There are 150 international students and 118 domestic students.
 - International students show higher risks of mental health difficulties compared to the general population.
 - The average scores for depression, social connectedness, and acculturative stress were calculated for all students and specifically for international students.
-## 🔎Findings
+## 🔎Report

-- 🌍🎓 International Student Mental Health Analysis 🧠📊
+🌍🎓 International Student Mental Health Analysis 🧠📊

 - 📈 Exploring the data on international student mental health based on their length of stay, we uncover fascinating insights.
 Let's dive in!